Font Viewer

 You can use it as standalone program to preview and install a font downloaded from the Internet.
 In the preview you can check that the font has all characters you need.

-Additionally KFontview can be launched from the System Settings module Font Installer to use the extended preview capabilities of KFontview.
+Additionally KFontview can be launched from the System Settings module Font Management to use the extended preview capabilities of KFontview.

 KFontview application

-KFontview's Standard Preview displays your font in several different sizes, so you can get a good idea of what it will look like.
+KFontview's Standard Preview displays your font in several different sizes using a pangram (a sentence using every letter of the alphabet at least once).
+So you can get a good idea of what it will look like.
 From the drop down box in the toolbar you can choose additional preview types:

 • Unicode Block: The Unicode standard arranges groups of characters together in blocks